Systemfabriken/zerv/README.md

 ## License

-Zerv is released under [LICENSE NAME], which provides details on the usage and redistribution terms.
+Zerv is released under [Apache 2.0 License](LICENSE), which provides details on the usage and redistribution terms.

 ## Support